SEH Surveyor-Crew Chief Brian Hartmann takes us behind the scenes on one of his typical work days.

 “My best day was when I staked 14 houses in a single day,” says Brian.
 “Now, with SEH, I have the opportunity to work on larger projects, such as the Duluth International Airport, the opportunity to climb to the top of water towers, and the opportunity to help SEH surveyors complete their projects across many other offices and locations.”

-Brian joined SEH more than six years ago, bringing 15 years of surveying experience to the team.
+Brian joined SEH in 2014 and has over 23 years of surveying experience to the team.
 While he was in school for architecture and design, Brian had a phone call with his dad.
 Interestingly, Brian's dad carries more than 40 years of surveying experience.

 A friend of my dad's opened his own business and was looking for someone to come in and help with redlines and AutoCAD drawings.
 My dad told him I was going to school for that and could help him out.
 I agreed and the rest is history!